 For a brief glimpse into how implementing social performance management helped an organization better achieve its strategic (both financial and social) goals, check out this video detailing a case study in Uganda.
-Notice also how, on an internal level, employees are empowered by this process, making social goals a key part of decision-making at all levels.
+Notice also how, internally, employees are empowered by this process, making social goals a key part of decision-making at all levels.

 Indicators for Social Performance Framework

 Use indicators to measure your progress toward each of your social goals.
-The indicators you choose should be directly relevant to your social goals and should be useful for internal decision-making.
+The indicators you choose should be directly relevant to your social goals and useful for internal decision-making.

-As shown in this table from that same guide, indicators are mapped to the social goals that have been defined by the organization.
-In this case, you can see that the organization has listed a number of indicators for each goal.
+As shown in this table from that same guide, indicators are mapped to the social goals that the organization has defined.
+In this case, you can see that the organization has listed several indicators for each goal.

-The guide recommends using at least one indicator per goal, although depending on resources available, the context of the beneficiary environment, stakeholder pressure, etc., more than one indicator can be used.
+The guide recommends using at least one indicator per goal.
+However, depending on the resources available, the context of the beneficiary environment, stakeholder pressure, etc., more than one indicator can be used.

-Lastly, and still quite important, the organization has also defined how such indicators (i.e. the results obtained) will be used to inform decision-making.
-Explicitly defining this aspect of metrics is often overlooked, but is extremely important because it holds these strategies accountable to action, to decision-making, during and after they are implemented.
+Lastly, and still quite significant, the organization has also defined how such indicators (i.e., the results obtained) will inform decision-making.
+Explicitly defining this aspect of metrics is often overlooked but is extremely important because it holds these strategies accountable to action, and decision-making during and after they are implemented.

 Social Performance Assessment

-To give a specific example, we need to look no further than the IRIS metrics.
+We need to look no further than the IRIS metrics to give a specific example.
 In fact, the Microfinance Information Exchange and the Social Performance Taskforce have created a document that aligns IRIS metrics to the social performance assessment process undertaken by MFIs.

 Of course, the metrics package you choose will depend on the nuances of your organization, its context, impact goals, etc. A useful starting point for any social enterprise in determining indicators is its Theory of Change (TOC).
-In fact, the TOC-driven approach can inform your entire impact management process, and especially during a social performance audit.
+The TOC-driven approach can inform your entire impact management process, and especially during a social performance audit.
 Let's listen to how you can improve performance using short and frequent actions.